 In the case that the LNG User exceeds the availed LNG Unloading Time, the Operator charges the LNG User with an LNG Unloading Time Violation Charge, as long as there is cumulative concurrence of the following: (a) this violation on LNG User’s part obliged the Operator to postpone mooring or LNG Unloading by an LNG vessel of another LNG User, which was scheduled, according to the Final Monthly LNG Plan, and was confirmed through the submission of the corresponding Notice of Arrival at the Port, within the time period during which the first User exceeded the LNG Unloading Time and (b) there is no occurrence of Force Majeure for the LNG User that exceeded the LNG Unloading Time.

 The LNG Unloading Time Violation Charge is calculated as the product of the integer number of hours in excess of the LNG Unloading Time, times a unit price (Unit Charge for LNG Unloading Time Violation).
 The Unit Charge for LNG Unloading Time Violation is defined to be equal to one thousand five hundred (1500) €/hour.
 Following completion of the Year following the Year of Network Code implementation, the Unit Charge for LNG Unloading Time Violation is determined by a decision of the Operator followed by approval of RAE, according to the provision of paragraph 5, article 69 of the Law, three (3) months before the beginning of each second Year.
 The income from the LNG Unloading Time Violation Charge is deemed Basic LNG Activity income and is credited to the corresponding account kept by the Operator.
 In the event that an LNG Vessel is transporting two or more LNG quantities, the Operator determines the number of hours in excess for each User by multiplying the integer number of hours in excess of LNG Unloading by the ratio of the Nominated LNG Quantity of the LNG User to the total of the Nominated LNG Quantity.
-In the event that the Balancing LNG is transported by a LNG User, for that LNG User, the ratio is the sum of the Nominated LNG Quantity of the LNG User and Nominated Balancing Quantity to the sum of the Nominated LNG Quantities LNG and the Nominated Balancing Quantity In the event that the LNG Balancing Gas Quantity is transported by a LNG User, on his befalf, the abovementioned ratio is the sum of the Nominated LNG Quantity of the LNG User and Nominated LNG Balancing Gas Quantity to the sum of the Nominated LNG Quantity and the Nominated LNG Balancing Gas Quantity
+In the event that the Balancing LNG is transported by a LNG User, for that LNG User, the ratio is the sum of the Nominated LNG Quantity of the LNG User and Nominated Balancing Quantity to the sum of the Nominated LNG Quantities LNG and the Nominated Balancing Quantity In the event that the LNG Balancing Gas Quantity is transported by a LNG User, on his behalf, the abovementioned ratio is the sum of the Nominated LNG Quantity of the LNG User and Nominated LNG Balancing Gas Quantity to the sum of the Nominated LNG Quantity and the Nominated LNG Balancing Gas Quantity